friesofdoom/FriesBSCam/README.md

 Feel free to use and/or modify this plugin how ever you want.
 No credit required.
 But if you do want to thank me, drop a link to my YouTube channel somewhere in your video description - https://www.youtube.com/channel/UCrQWyvE44R5G6_Ho88OfQYA

+# Installation Instructions
 Copy the dll file into:\
     <...>\Documents\LIV\Plugins\CameraBehaviours\\\
 After you use the camera for the first time, it will create a settings file in:\
     <...>\Documents\LIV\Plugins\CameraBehaviours\FriesBSCam\\\
 You can then modify the settings to suit your purpose.

+# Use
+Select your camera in LIV.
+Change it to plugin camera.
+Select FriesBSCam at the bottom.

 # Settings
 GlobalBias='0.0'